 What are the special requirements of a No Discharge Area?

 All boats with installed toilets operating in a No Discharge Area must use a holding tank to hold sewage until it is pumped out at a pumpout facility or until it is more that 3 miles offshore from the near land mass.
 Please see the Maine DEP Fact Sheet on no discharge areas for more information, see contact information below.

-Are there any NDAs in Maine right now?
+Are there any No Discharge Areas in Maine right now?

 Yes.
-There are five approved NDAs in Maine .
-The NDAs are the Kennebunk-Wells NDA, Casco Bay , the Boothbay Region NDA, West Penobscot Bay NDA and the Southern Mount Desert NDA.
+There are five approved No Discharge Areas (NDAs) in Maine: the Kennebunk-Wells NDA, Casco Bay , the Boothbay Region NDA, West Penobscot Bay NDA and the Southern Mount Desert NDA.

 Where can I get more information on the pumpout program or NDAs?

 Pumpout Grant Program applications are available upon request.
-The Department of Environmental Protection's web site has a lot of information and links.
+The Maine DEP web site has more information.

 Or e-mail her at email@example.com